-&lt;sup>1 Total number of implementations of original 10 BMPs includes survey results and any cost share project using those BMPs.
+Total number of implementations of original 10 BMPs includes survey results and any cost share project using those BMPs.

-&lt;sup>2 The use of rain barrels and cisterns represent source substitution, but are included here as efforts that can result in reduced reliance on groundwater.
+The use of rain barrels and cisterns represent source substitution, but are included here as efforts that can result in reduced reliance on groundwater.

-&lt;sup>3 Implementation rates and savings for 2016-2035 were extrapolated from recorded implementations and measured savings for customers irrigating with potable water in years 2010-2015.
+Implementation rates and savings for 2016-2035 were extrapolated from recorded implementations and measured savings for customers irrigating with potable water in years 2010-2015.
 These projections assume that trends of implementation and savings from 2010-2015 will continue through the 2035 projection period.

-Table 8 shows an important shift in our understanding of the types of BMPs that are being implemented in the region.
-The 2015 RWSP utilized 10 BMPs to estimate savings potential in the region.
-What the above illustrates is that while 50% - 60% of savings occurring in the region are attributable to those original 10 BMPs, 9 another 40% of total savings is occurring from other BMPs or programs.
+Table 9 shows an important shift in our understanding of the types of BMPs that are being implemented in the region.
+The 2015 RWSP used 10 BMPs to estimate savings potential in the region.
+What the above illustrates is that while 50 - 60 percent of savings occurring in the region are attributable to those original 10 BMPs, another 40-45 percent of total savings is occurring from other BMPs or programs.
 By documenting and understanding this shift and the BMPs being implemented, future savings estimates can be refined to more accurately predict conservation potential.

-The top three BMPs where the utilities are currently focusing their conservation efforts include:
+The top four BMPs where the utilities are currently focusing their conservation efforts include:

-- Plumbing fixture retrofits (showerhead, faucet, and toilets), representing 37% of the savings - o AMR / AMI / AMA, representing 21% of the savings - o Irrigation BMPs (audits, rain sensors, ET and SMS devices), representing 10% of the savings
+- $\circ$ Plumbing fixture retrofits (showerhead, faucet, and toilets), representing 36 percent of the savings - Irrigation restriction enforcement, representing 24 percent of savings - AMR / AMI / AMA, representing 9 percent of the savings - $\circ$ Irrigation BMPs (audits, rain sensors, ET and SMS devices), representing 10 percent of the savings